JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/dataio/fileio.md

 * [Should I still be using JSON.jl?](https://discourse.julialang.org/t/should-i-still-be-using-json-jl/50809)
 * [So many JSON libraries; which should I use? (reddit)](https://www.reddit.com/r/Julia/comments/ni7dgk/so_many_json_libraries_which_should_i_use/)

+### JDF.jl
+JDF is a DataFrames serialization format with the following goals:
+- Fast save and load times
+- Compressed storage on disk
+- Enable disk-based data manipulation (not yet achieved)
+- Supports machine learning workloads, e.g. mini-batch, sampling (not yet achieved)

+JDF.jl is the Julia package for all things related to JDF.

+## Disclaimer
 This section could use some love.
 If you have used or developed Julia packages in this domain, we would love your help!
 Please visit the ["Contributing" section](https://github.com/JuliaPackageComparisons/JuliaPackageComparisons.github.io#contributing) of the [repository that hosts this website](https://github.com/JuliaPackageComparisons/JuliaPackageComparisons.github.io) for information on how to contribute.